boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/Week7.md

 # Week7

-This week is talking about products innovation
+This week is talking about products innovation and product development thinking exercise.

 <br />